Omkar-Savoikar/nine-lives-of-code/README.md

 -   Hangman mechanics with a coding twist
 -   Nine programming languages lined up as “lives”
 -   Fast-paced guessing to “save the stack”
+-   On-screen + physical keyboard support
 -   🎉 Confetti celebrations if you win
 -   💀 Ashes fall when you lose
 -   ⏱️ Timer shows how long you lasted (time is not saved)
+-   💡 Hints system (one free + one extra on demand)
 -   🔄 “New Game” button to restart with a fresh word
 -   No difficulty levels — one mode fits all

 ## 🕹️ How to Play

 1. The game picks a secret word.
+2. You start with one free hint.
-2. Guess letters one at a time.
+3. Guess letters one at a time - via on-screen keyboard or your own keyboard (desktop/laptop).
-3. Each wrong guess “deprecates” a programming language.
+4. Each wrong guess “deprecates” a programming language.
-4. You have 9 wrong guesses before the stack is wiped out.
+5. You have 9 wrong guesses before the stack is wiped out.
+6. Need help?
+Press the 💡 bulb icon for another hint.
-5. If you win → 🎉 Confetti rains down
+7. If you win → 🎉 Confetti rains down
-6. If you lose → 💀 Ashes fall
+8. If you lose → 💀 Ashes fall
-7. A timer runs during the round to track how long you take — but results aren’t stored
+9. A timer runs during the round to track how long you take — but results aren’t stored
-8. At the end of the game, a **New Game** button appears to let you restart with a new word
+10. At the end of the game, a **New Game** button appears to let you restart with a new word

-**SAVE THE LANGUAGES!**
+11. You can restart the game anytime by clicking on the **Restart** button below the timer.

+**⚡ SAVE THE LANGUAGES BEFORE THEY VANISH!**

 ## 🚀 Getting Started